dariuszseweryn/RxAndroidBle/README.md

 | RxBleConnection | queue() | User defined | User defined |
 | LongWriteOperationBuilder | build() | Single | true |

-\* this `Observable` when unsubscribed closes/cleanups internal resources (i.e. finishes scan, closes a connection, disables notifications)<br>
+\* this `Observable` when unsubscribed closes/cleans up internal resources (i.e. finishes scan, closes a connection, disables notifications)<br>
-\** this `Observable` does emit only a single value and finishes in exactly one situation — when Bluetooth Adapter is not available on the device — in this situation there is no point to monitor other states as the adapter does not appear during runtime.
+\** this `Observable` does emit only a single value and finishes in exactly one situation — when Bluetooth Adapter is not available on the device.
+There is no reason to monitor other states as the adapter does not appear during runtime.

 ### Helpers
 We encourage you to check the package `com.polidea.rxandroidble.helpers` which contains handy reactive wrappers for some typical use-cases.